andsens/bootstrap-vz/README.rst

-bootstrap-vz is a bootstrapping framework for Debian that creates ready-to-boot images able to run on a number of cloud providers and virtual machines. bootstrap-vz runs without any user intervention and generates ready-to-boot images for the following virtualization
+bootstrap-vz is a bootstrapping framework for Debian that creates ready-to-boot images able to run on a number of cloud providers and virtual machines. bootstrap-vz runs without any user intervention and generates images for the following virtualization platforms:
-platforms:

 -  `Amazon AWS EC2 <bootstrapvz/providers/ec2>`__
    (supports both HVM and PVM; S3 and EBS backed;